 Jonathan Hay, a celebrity publicist and record producer, has been called a “legendary music producer” and “pr maven” by major media outlets.
-He’s been dubbed an expert in crisis management by Rolling Stone Magazine.
+He’s been dubbed an expert in crisis management by both Rolling Stone Magazine and The New York Times.
 He was awarded the “TIDAL Rising” achievement by the streaming company owned by Jay Z. No stranger to controversy, Hay is outspoken with his views and has been seen on media outlets across the world, ranging from The Washington Post to TMZ.
 Hay has been involved in charities talked about in such prestigious publications as Vogue and Vanity Fair.

 In 2005, Jonathan Hay helped publicize “Pon de Replay” the debut single from Rihanna, using controversial marketing tactics.
 The story of how Hay broke Rihanna’s single has remained a constant topic in the mainstream press since 2008, and was a trending topic in 2015 and 2016.
 Hay has worked with a plethora of artists and labels, from being a publicist for the iconic Death Row Records to being involved in a song with Prince that was nationally distributed to mammoth retail chains such as Best Buy and Tower Records back in the day.

 Jonathan Hay played a significant role in a high-profile guardianship case involving teen actress Ariel Winter, a star on the TV series Modern Family.
 Winter’s mother, Chrisoula “Crystal” Workman, approached Hay about publicly leaking nude photos of her other daughter, Shanelle Gray, in an attempt to sway an ongoing legal battle in which Winter’s older sister was seeking emergency custody of the young actress.
 As a witness to the mother’s bizarre attempts, Hay signed a declaration for Ariel Winter in favor of her staying with her sister.